timmillwood/d8-create-project/README.md

 It uses github and travis-ci to build a Drupal installation and then try to run tests.

-We are limiting the tests to PHPUnit and some Entity module tests, because otherwise travis will time out on us.
+We are limiting the tests to PHPUnit and one entity test, because otherwise travis will time out on us.

 Why?
 ---